 My Short Weekend at Rugen Beaches

 Germany borders on two seas – Nordsee (The North Sea), which is a part of the Atlantic, and Ostsee that is commonly known as Baltic sea.
 Therefore, there are plenty of lovely resorts that Germans like to visit quite at any time of the year.
-Period of time from the end of WW2 until German reunification the Baltic sea coast was the only option for East Germans to enjoy sea vibes.
-One of the popular spots in that region that attract beach lovers as well as history geeks till nowadays is the island of Rugen.
+Period of time from the end of WW2 until German reunification the Baltic Sea coast was the only option for East Germans to enjoy sea vibes.
+The island of Rugen is one of the most popular spots in Mecklenburg-Vorpommern that attract beach lovers as well as history buffs.
+I spent my short weekend at Rugen beaches to relax from the hustle-bustle of big city life.

 To get there from Berlin you can pick bus or train.
 Ticket prices start from around 20 EUR from the capital city.
 The highway passes through the lands of Brandenburg and Mecklenburg-Vorpommern.
 So if you turn off the highway you may find beautiful tiny towns that would help you feel the spirit of Eastern Germany’s provincial life.
 It happened one day I felt tired from my everyday affairs in Dresden so I decided to visit abandoned beaches of Rugen.
 I boarded the bus that brought me there after seven hours of riding.